 In this subsection, we introduce relevant definitions of quantum homomorphic encryption.
 The scheme of quantum homomorphic encryption is similar to that of classical homomorphic encryption, which is presented in Definition~\ref{def:qhe_scheme}.
-Both data privacy and circuit privacy are essential if we treat quantum homomorphic encryption as a ``Swiss army-knife'' primitive.
-We formally define correctness, data privacy and circuit privacy as a quantum analog of their classical counterparts in Definition~\ref{def:correctness}, Definition~\ref{def:data_privacy} and Definition~\ref{def:circuit_privacy} respectively.
+Both data privacy and circuit privacy are essential if we treat quantum homomorphic encryption as a ``Swiss army knife'' primitive.
+We formally define correctness, data privacy and circuit privacy as a quantum analogue of their classical counterparts in Definition~\ref{def:correctness}, Definition~\ref{def:data_privacy} and Definition~\ref{def:circuit_privacy}, respectively.

 Figure~\ref{fig:qhe_scheme} describes a quantum homomorphic encryption scheme.
 In a quantum homomorphic encryption protocol, Alice computes a function $\KeyGen$ to obtain the key, uses the key and encryption map $\Enc$ to encrypt Alice's input and then sends the encryption to Bob.
 Bob applies $\Eval$ to evaluate Bob's channel $\mathcal{F}$ on the encryption and sends the evaluated encryption back to Alice.
 Alice decrypts the evaluated encryption with the key and a decryption map $\Dec$ and obtains Alice's output.